You screwed things up. And you screwed them up badly.

 People need time to process things, to accept them and finally, to decide whether you deserve their forgiveness or not.

 And your partner is no exception.
-Being a cheater is terrible, and it is natural for them to ask you to stay away for a certain period of time until they think everything through.
+Being a cheater is terrible, and it is natural for them to ask you to stay away for a certain period of time until they think everything through and go through the process of affair recovery.

 So, don’t demand an answer right away simply because they can’t give you one.